Logo Futurismo

 Lajes das Flores, based in the town of Lajes das Flores, is located on the south coast of the island of Flores.
 It is part of the Western Group of the Azorean archipelago and is the westernmost in Europe.

-Founded in 1515, the municipality divided into seven parishes: Fajã Grande, Fajãzinha, Fazenda, Lajedo, Lajes das Flores, Lomba, and Mosteiros.
+Founded in 1515, the municipality is divided into seven parishes: Fajã Grande, Fajãzinha, Fazenda, Lajedo, Lajes das Flores, Lomba, and Mosteiros.

 Here, the locals seem to live in perfect balance with nature.
 Breathtaking landscapes surround every nook and cranny, offering an extensive natural and built heritage that deserves a visit.
-With this in mind, we’ve decided to highlight some main tourist attractions in this region:
+With this in mind, we’ve decided to highlight some of the main tourist attractions in this region:

 • Lajes das Flores Pier Battery | Church of Nossa Senhora do Rosário | Fort of St. Anthony of Lajes das Flores | Lajes das Flores Harbor | Sete Lagoas | Lagoa da Lomba | Rocha dos Bordões | Rocha dos Frades | Fajã de Lopo Vaz | Craveiro Lopes Viewpoint | Lajedo Viewpoint | Fajã do Conde Viewpoint | Ponta Negra Lookout Viewpoint | Gruta do Galo | Enxaréus Cave | Monchique Islet | Alagoa Bay